Email subscription form header

 Take Care Of The Important Things

-Photocopy your important documents such as passports and ID.
+Photocopy your important documents such as passports and IDs.
 If you are not going to be using certain credit cards or store cards, take them out of your wallet and leave them at home.
 Make photocopies of the credit cards you do take and note the phone number you need to call if your cards get lost or stolen.

 Pack Your Carry-on